-This version has soft goats cheese, rocket and basil mixed with the butternut squash and drizzled with some fantastic quality olive oil.
-I’m currently using some fabulous basil oil from Pomora which I used both to roast the squash and to drizzle over the finished dish.
-It has a really subtle clean basil flavour which I love.
+This version has soft goats cheese, rocket and basil mixed with the sweet potato and drizzled with some fantastic quality olive oil.

-Butternut Squash, Goats Cheese and Basil Bruschetta (Serves 2 for lunch)
+Goats Cheese, Sweet Potato and Basil Bruschetta (Serves 2)

 - 2 small handfuls rocket